Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 2.
 Continued working on Harry Potter Matching Game.

 **Thoughts**: I learned about how the `new` constructor works with `this`.
 I also worked on updating the win/lose overlays of my matching game to be a single function with closure.
 I also updated selected deck information to be in an object to help make it more readable.
 I struggled with figuring out how to do setInterval() with closures, but was too tired to finish up.

+## Day 4: June 20, 2019

+**Today's Progress**: Continued working on Harry Potter Matching Game.

+**Thoughts**: I figured out why my timer wasn't working -- the wrapper setInterval variable was getting redefined each time the timer function was called.
+I am trying to figure out a way to not declare that variable in the global scope while also not having it redefined each time.
+Tomorrow!